jlan84/hypothesis-testing-assignment/assignment.md

 3. You ran a pilot experiment according to ``Question 1`` for ~1 day (Tuesday).
 The collected data is in ``data/experiment.csv``.
 Import the data into a pandas dataframe.
 Check the data for duplicates and clean the data as appropriate.

 4. Calculate a p-value for a 1% lift from using the new page compare to the old page.
-We've supplied a `z-test` function that
+We've supplied a `z-test` function that can test for a given amount of lift:

-   What assumptions are you making when you use a z-test.
+    H0: ctr_old - ctr_new < lift
+    HA: ctr_old - ctr_new >= lift

 The `effect_size` argument will be useful, since we are not looking to see that one click through rate is simply *different* than another, we want to know that they are different *by a certain ammount*.

+What assumptions are you making when you use such a z-test.
 Interpret the p-value and explain your decision whether to recommend adopting the new page or not.

 6. Assume your test was insignificant.
 Given the setting of the experiment and the context of the problem, why might you be hesitant to make the conclusion to not use the new landing page.
 What would you do instead?